 \section{Giant Resonances}

-For the investigation of collective excitations we apply the standard Random Phase Approximation (RPA) (cf. e.g. \cite{Paar:2006ua}).
+For investigating collective excitations we apply the standard Random Phase Approximation (RPA) (cf. e.g. \cite{Paar:2006ua}).
 In the framework of the HF approximation and the standard RPA the three-body contact interaction is equivalent to the density-dependent two-body interaction \cite{Vautherin:1971aw,Waroquier:1976xz,Bohigas:1978qu}

-which is used for the implementation of the RPA for computational reasons.
-The only difference to the HF plus MBPT calculations discussed in the previous section is the absence of the three-body cut-off $\ennn$ in the RPA.
+which is used in the RPA implementation for computational reasons.
+The only difference to the HF plus MBPT calculations discussed above is the absence of the cut-off $\ennn$ in RPA.
 The HF calculations providing the basis for RPA are also performed using the density-dependent form of the three-body interaction without the cut-off.
 As the HF energies are independent of $\ennn$ the chosen implementation has no influence on the RPA results.
 Although we use density-dependent two-body interaction in RPA we will still refer to it as three-body contact interaction.

-In the following, we investigate three excitation modes, namely isoscalar monopole (ISM), isovector dipole (IVD), and isoscalar quadrupole (ISQ) excitations, of $\nuc{Ca}{40}$, $\nuc{Zr}{90}$, and $\nuc{Pb}{208}$.
-The different two- plus three-body interactions introduced in the previous sections are considered using the parameter sets listed in Table~\ref{tab:optparametersets}.
-The single-particle basis is again truncated at $e_\text{max}=14$.
+Next, we investigate three excitation modes, namely isoscalar monopole (ISM), isovector dipole (IVD), and isoscalar quadrupole (ISQ) excitations, of $\nuc{Ca}{40}$, $\nuc{Zr}{90}$, and $\nuc{Pb}{208}$.
+The different two- plus three-body interactions introduced above